Collins & Collins, P.C. Handles Auto Accident Claims Throughout New Mexico

 Know first and foremost that the insurance adjuster is not your friend.
 If he or she is offering a quick settlement of your claims, then rest assured that the offered amount is less than the full value of your claim.
 Insurance companies are not prone to generosity and despite their assurances to the contrary, they are not looking after your interests.
 They are looking after theirs.

-Speaking to the adjuster without the benefit of an attorney is fraught with hazards.
+Speaking to the adjuster without the benefit of a car accident lawyer is fraught with hazards.
 In cases involving serious personal injury or wrongful death, there are simply too many hazards and complexities that can hurt your claims and your recovery.
 So in a nutshell, the answer is almost always “No, you should not speak directly with the insurance adjuster without an attorney.”
-Moreover, there are many occasions when there is no useful purpose in speaking with the adjuster even through your attorney.
+Moreover, there are many occasions when there is no useful purpose in speaking with the adjuster even through counsel.

 DWI Car Accident Personal Injury Claims